CIBC-Internal/python/Doc/library/winreg.rst

    *key* is an already open key, or one of the predefined :ref:`HKEY_* constants
    <hkey-constants>`.

-   Will generally raise :exc:`NotImplemented` if executed on a 32-bit operating system.
+   Will generally raise :exc:`NotImplementedError` if executed on a 32-bit operating system.

    Restoring reflection for a key does not affect reflection of any subkeys.

+   .. audit-event:: winreg.EnableReflectionKey key winreg.EnableReflectionKey

 .. function:: QueryReflectionKey(key)